Jestin James

 Research showed this moment is high-receptivity: customers have just committed to a product and are briefly in a consideration mode before returning to browse.
 It's the ideal moment to surface a "spend AED 50 more to unlock 15% off with HSBC" or "eligible for 0% instalments with Tabby" message.

-HUC Pain Point — No visibility for reachable offers and installments
+HUC Pain Point — No visibility for reachable offers and instalments

-Discovery Project — High Upsell Cart (HUC): No Visibility for Reachable Offers & Installments
+Discovery Project — High Upsell Cart (HUC): No Visibility for Reachable Offers & Instalments

-• No instalment offer or BNPL discoverability at cart level — despite this being the last decision point
+• No instalment offer discoverability at cart level — despite this being the last decision point

 • Basket-building logic absent: customers didn't know "add AED 50 to unlock Tabby instalments"